 Paying the IRS with a credit card can result in additional fees, but some savvy credit card holders are making back the cost in the form of rewards.

-Will Woodard, Certified Financial Planner™ at DareCapital.com paid his taxes with a credit card in order to reap the rewards.
-For him, the rewards are worth having to pay the fees.
+Will Woodard, Certified Financial Planner™ at DareCapital.com paid his taxes with one rewards credit card in order to reap the rewards.
+For him, the rewards outweigh the fees.

-“I put everything possible on my PNC points® Visa® credit card and pay the bill off in full each month,” explains Woodard.
-“Using one card and paying it off simplifies expense tracking and builds rewards points.”
+“Using one card and paying it off simplifies expense tracking and builds rewards points,” explains Woodard.

 But this strategy only works if you pay the bill in full each month.
 Also, it’s important to understand the rewards structure on your card and how it compares to the fees you may incur.
 Are you making a profit by using a credit card or are you losing money?